enchant97/frameworks_and_languages_module/technical_report.md

 - [TypeScript Static Type Checking](https://www.typescriptlang.org/docs/handbook/2/basic-types.html)

 ### Modules
 TypeScript has support for modules which allows a TypeScript file to import specific features from another TypeScript file.
-In TypeScript modules are also locally scoped unless functionality is specificity "exported", allowing external usage.
+In TypeScript modules are also locally scoped; unless functionality is specifically "exported", allowing external usage.

 ```ts
 // file: a.ts